HannaLicht/reevaluation-geography-aware-ssl/README.md

+### Abstract:
 Foundation models, trained on large datasets in a self-supervised manner, have become useful tools in artificial intelligence, especially in domains with abundant unlabeled data but scarce labeled data, such as remote sensing.
+This study re-evaluates the
-Thisrepo re-evaluates the MoCo-v2 framework and compares it with a geography-aware contrastive learning approach introduced by Ayush et al. in the paper
+MoCo-v2 framework and compares it with a geography-aware contrastive learning approach introduced by Ayush et al. in the paper
 ”Geography-Aware Self-Supervised Learning” [1].
 This approach leverages spatio-temporal structures in remote-sensing data and combines it with a geo-location classification pre-text task.
 I use the BigEarthNet dataset to evaulate the expressivness of